 Impulsive Decisions Can Be the Best

-Eventually, there comes a point where I can’t spend any more time researching.
+Eventually, there comes the point where I can’t spend any more time researching.
 I can’t wait for more signs.
-I have to stop playing eeny meany miny mo, and I have to make a decision.
-While shutting off my brain (that worrisome part of my brain that is) might sound counterintuitive I think it is the only for me to travel.
+I have to make a decision.
+While shutting off my brain (that worrisome part of my mind that is) might sound counterintuitive I think it is the only for me to travel.
 If I kept listening to the worrywart in my head, I’d never go anywhere or do anything.

 Yes, making a crazy impulsive decision like this is nerve-wracking (wait, am I actually booking a trip to Europe?
 Holy shit I am).
 Yes, you might have fears and doubts (how am I going to get time off work? where am I going to stay?).
 What I’ve found for myself is that travel, no matter how costly or stressful it can be, and no matter how much I might worry, is never something I regret.

-Or to quote my favorite author Hunter S. Thompson
+Or to quote gonzo writer Hunter S. Thompson

 Buy the ticket.
 Take the ride.

 Do you need to stop thinking to travel?
 Where will you be visiting next?